Select A Program Of Interest

 Faculty and Student Interaction

-Using the LMS, you’ll attend live classes; watch video lectures; interact with your professors and fellow students; get detailed, meaningful comments and suggestions back on your quizzes and essays to improve your future performance; and enjoy many other resources.
+Using the LMS, you’ll attend live classes; watch video lectures; interact with your professors and fellow students; get meaningful feedback on your assignments to improve your future performance; and enjoy many other resources.
 Everything we do is designed to drive steady progression in your skills development and to help you succeed on law school exams, state regulatory examinations, and as practicing attorneys and advocates.

 The first year is a challenging time for almost all law school students.
-It’s also the pivotal time to build and strengthen important skills you’ll need to rely upon throughout your program.
-To maximize your progress this first critical year, our faculty has developed three specialized academic support programs designed to build core skills and help you progress.
+It’s also a pivotal time to build and strengthen important skills you’ll need to rely upon throughout your program.
+To maximize your progress this first critical year, our faculty has developed several specialized academic support programs designed to build core skills and help you progress.

 First-Year Intensive (FYI)

-This is the last step in your first-year Academic Support Program, designed to ready you to take your First-Year Law Students’ Exam (FYLSE), the regulatory exam required by the State Bar of California.
+This is the last step in your first-year Academic Support Program, designed to prepare you for the First-Year Law Students’ Exam (FYLSE), the regulatory exam required by the State Bar of California.
 First-Year Intensive (FYI) was developed and is overseen by Assistant Dean Steve Bracci, a nationally recognized expert in regulatory exams.
 Your participation in the program begins about 3 months prior to the June or October FYLSE exam administration.
 You’ll work through review modules that contain both lectures and practice testing.
-Written exercises are individually critiqued by Senior Writing instructors.
+Written exercises are individually critiqued by Senior Writing Instructors.
 Dean Bracci also conducts online live exam technique sessions for the multiple choice and essay formats.
 FYI concludes with an in-person Review Weekend in the southern California location of the exam.
 The Review Weekend cements key substantive law areas and hones your test-taking skills.